 Global supply chains are becoming so complex that cutting-edge computing is quickly finding a home in this industry.
-Specifically, machine learning is carving out a place as must-have technology for supply chains of the future.
+Specifically, machine learning in the supply chain is carving out a place as a must-have technology of the future.
 It’s already used for forecasting, probability mapping, route planning, quality control, and much more.

-And as more technologies join the new-age supply chain, machine learning will likely be the all-governing tool used to adapt and optimize them.
+As more technologies enter the new age, machine learning for supply chain optimization will likely be the all-governing tool used to adapt for efficient business operations.

 Even in its earliest stages of implementation, machine learning is making waves in supply chains.
 Advancements in how we manage logistics have taken shape at every level.
 Here are a few simple examples: